Champlain Bridge (Montreal, 1962–2019): Construction history

-The CBC Television and Télévision de Radio-Canada, among other news agencies, have published segments highlighting concerns over conditions of surface roads in Montreal and the Champlain Bridge in particular.

 In November 2013, a crack was discovered in a critical part of the superstructure.
-One lane was closed immediately and emergency repair plans were put in place.
+One lane was closed immediately, and emergency repair plans were put in place.
 During preparation, the crack enlarged and a second lane was closed.
 On November 29, 2013, a temporary external beam of 75 tons, named "super-beam" by the media, was urgently installed to reinforce the structure.
-In June 2014, JCCBI replaced the super-beam with first modular truss that was designed and manufactured in Quebec.
+In June 2014, JCCBI replaced the super-beam with a modular truss that was designed and manufactured in Quebec.

 As part of a 2014–2017 Edge girder reinforcement program, 94 modular trusses and six shoring systems were installed to stabilize the condition of the bridge girders.